webclinic017/gotolong/README.md

 Review the generated reports/plan-reports/\*.csv

+The summary lines shows distribution of large cap, mid cap and small cap.
+TBD : Include line for micro cap and nano cap.

 # DEMAT DATA

 Download demat data from ICICI Direct (all holdings, all txns in csv format) in data/demat-data/demat-data.csv